How to Get a Business Loan in the UK: A Step-by-Step Guide for SMEs (2026)

 Can I get a business loan with a new company?

-Most commercial lenders require at least 12 months of trading history.
-For businesses under 12 months old, options include the Start Up Loans programme (up to £25,000, 6% fixed rate), angel investment, and friends-and-family funding.
+Many commercial lenders require at least 12 months of trading history.
+For businesses under 12 months old, options include the British Business Bank Start Up Loans programme (current terms available on the British Business Bank website), angel investment, and friends-and-family funding

 Do I need a business plan to get a business loan?